-Try answering some of these example questions yourself before the interview to get in some practice, and think about what the employer will be looking for in your answer.
-Remember, interviews may vary depending on the job you are applying for – an interview for an academic post will be very different to an interview for working in industry!
+Try answering some of these example questions before the interview to get in some practice, and think about what the employer will be looking for in your answer.
+Remember, the interview will vary depending on the job you are applying for.

 The employer will want to find out more about you as a person and what drives you, as well as asking unexpected questions on your hobbies to see how you react.
 Try to use personal strengths to emphasise your skills and talents without appearing arrogant.
 When asked about weaknesses, you can either disguise a strength as a weakness (I’m a perfectionist), or, better still, describe a weakness but immediately show how you’re trying to improve it (I’m attending debating society to improve my ability to speak to an audience).